Thomas D. Rossing - Rossing@physics.niu.edu

 DeKalb, IL 60115

-Glass harmonicas--Glass harmonicas are basically of two types.
-One type employs vertical wine glasses arranged so that the performer can rub more than one glass at a time.
-A collection of glasses played in this manner is sometimes called a glass harp.
-The other type, called the armonica by its inventor Benjamin Franklin, employs glass bowls or cups turned by a horizontal axle, so the performer need only touch the rims of the bowls as they rotate to set them into vibration (Franklin's instruments can be seen in several museums, including the Franklin Museum in Philadelphia).
+Glass musical instruments are probably as old as glassmaking.
+At least as early as the 17th century it was discovered that wine glasses, when rubbed with a wet finger, produced a musical tone.
+A collection of glasses played in this manner is called a glass harp.
+Another type of glass harmonica, called the armonica by its inventor Benjamin Franklin, employs glass bowls or cups turned by a horizontal axle, so the performer need only touch the rim of the bowls as they rotate to set them into vibration.
+We have observed the modes of vibration of both types of glass harmonica, and also the different sounds that are emitted by rubbing, tapping, or bowing them.